A phenomenological model of magnetic flux tubes in strong fields induced by axion-origin photons

-This means that the 11-year variations in the density of dark matter via vertical density waves from the black hole disk to the solar neighborhood~\cite{RusovDarkUniverse2021} are also captured in the solar interior!
-Hence, the main result is that the 11-year variations in e.g. sunspots are never associated with any dynamo action.

-Another intriguing question arises here.
-Unlike our galaxy, such S-type stars (between the black hole and the disk) may simply not exist in many galaxies, and consequently, there may not be any solar dynamo at all -- for example, there is no Sun-like dynamo on the active star $\zeta$~Andromedae, which is part of the Zeta Andromedae star system in the constellation Andromeda~\citep{Roettenbacher2016}.
-(It is located approximately 189 light years from Earth.)
-When various stars and clusters (e.g. Galactic Globular Clusters) have strong toroidal magnetic fields of $\geqslant 10^7~G$ in the corresponding tachoclines, then, unlike the self-excited dynamo, the manifestation of the tachocline itself in various stars and clusters is a result of the funda-mental holographic principle of quantum gravity (see~\cite{Maldacena1999,Maldacena2005,Hawking2015b,Hawking2015a,Hawking2016}; and also \cite{Afshordi2017} and Fig.A.1 and Fig.C.1 in~\cite{RusovDarkUniverse2021}).
-This means that the self-excited dynamo in the tachocline may not exist at all!

-We could raise a few more questions, but it is enough for us that ``...not enough for a scientific understanding of the solar dynamo.
-For there is an unfortunate revelation: with four free parameters you can provide a satisfactory fit to the horizon of New York or Beijing'' -- as was said by the great~\cite{Parker2009}.

-In this regard, let us return to the introduction of our section.
 Of all the known concepts that play a significant role in understanding the connection between the energy transfer of a magnetic flux tube and the darkness of sunspots, we will consider what we believe to be the most significant.
 It is based on the Parker-Biermann cooling effect~\citep{Parker1955a,Biermann1941,Parker1979b} in strong magnetic fields, which explains how the result of the suppression of Parker's convective heat transfer manifests itself in the lower part of the magnetic flux tube (see Fig.~\ref{fig-lampochka}).